Arya068/VAYUBANDH/README.md

 “I believe technology should feel like nature – simple, powerful, and life-changing.”

-🔥 Heat Wearable App – ClimaSense
+🔥 Heat Wearable App – VayuBandh

 **“Feel the Climate.
 Wear the Future"**